 These highly uncomfortable symptoms can make it extremely difficult for people to stop using opioids.

-Opioids can be important for relieving severe or chronic pain, and they may have a few pleasant side effects, such as relaxation or happiness.
+Opioids can be an important treatment for relieving severe or chronic pain, and they may have a few pleasant side effects, such as relaxation or happiness.

-If addiction worries someone, contact SAMHSA’s helpline at 1-800-662-HELP or speak with a healthcare professional about options.
+If someone has an addiction, or needs information about addiction, they can contact SAMHSA’s helpline at 1-800-662-HELP or speak with a healthcare professional.